-At all team and pairs shows you may name reserve ponies that can come in at any point of the competition, should one of the starting ponies become unwell or go lame.
-Similarly this can be allowed if a pony is deemed dangerous, see section 2.7.
-There can be as many reserve ponies as riders (1 rsv pony per rider).
-A substitution should occur between sessions however can be switched mid session/final provided the pony is ready to come straight into the arena.
-This pony cannot have already competed in the same age group in the competition for another team.
+Unless the event is an international show, teams are not allowed a reserve rider.
+However, at all Team and Pairs shows you may name a reserve pony that can come in at any point of the competition, should one of the starting ponies become unwell or go lame.
+A substitution cannot happen in the middle of a session, but this can be allowed for a final provided the pony is ready to come straight into the arena.
+This pony cannot have already competed in the same competition for another team.
 Once a substitution has been made, the original pony may not be reintroduced.
-Reserve ponies must be approved by the referee who may consult with a vet for their decision.
-A pony can be brought in from another age group however no pony can compete in more than 6 sessions over the course of the period of the show.
-Reserve ponies must be listed and declared on the team declaration form before the competition begins.